United States

 Coastal/territorial waters included:

-Paleo-Indians migrated across the Bering land bridge more than 12,000 years ago, and went on to form various civilizations and societies.
-British colonization led to the first settlement of the Thirteen Colonies in Virginia in 1607.
-Clashes with the British Crown over taxation and political representation sparked the American Revolution, with the Second Continental Congress formally declaring independence on July 4, 1776.
-Following its victory in the 1775–1783 Revolutionary War, the country continued to expand across North America.
-As more states were admitted, sectional division over slavery led to the secession of the Confederate States of America, which fought the remaining states of the Union during the 1861–1865 American Civil War.
-With the Union's victory and preservation, slavery was abolished nationally.
-By 1890, the United States had established itself as a great power.
-After Japan's attack on Pearl Harbor in December 1941, the U.S. entered World War II.
-The aftermath of the war left the U.S. and the Soviet Union as the world's two superpowers and led to the Cold War, during which both countries engaged in a struggle for ideological dominance and international influence.
+Paleo-Indians migrated from North Asia to North America over 12,000 years ago, and formed various civilizations.
+Spanish colonization led to the establishment in 1513 of Spanish Florida, the first European colony in what is now the continental United States.
+Subsequent British colonization, with the first settlement of the Thirteen Colonies in Virginia in 1607, saw these colonies expand.
+Forced migration of enslaved Africans provided the labor force necessary to make the plantation economy of the Southern Colonies economically viable.
+Clashes with the British Crown over taxation and the denial of parliamentary representation sparked the American Revolution, with the Second Continental Congress formally declaring independence on July 4, 1776.
+After winning the 1775–1783 Revolutionary War, the country continued to expand westward across North America, resulting in the dispossession of native inhabitants.
+As more states were admitted, a North–South division over slavery led to the secession of the Confederate States of America, which fought the Union in the 1861–1865 American Civil War.
+With the victory and preservation of the United States, slavery was abolished nationally.
+By 1900, the country had established itself as a great power, a status solidified after its involvement in World War I. Following Japan's attack on Pearl Harbor in December 1941, the U.S. entered World War II.
+Its aftermath left the U.S. and the Soviet Union as the world's superpowers and led to the Cold War, during which both countries struggled for ideological dominance and international influence.
 Following the Soviet Union's collapse and the end of the Cold War in 1991, the U.S. emerged as the world's sole superpower.

-The U.S. national government is a presidential constitutional republic and liberal democracy with three separate branches: legislative, executive, and judicial.
-It has a bicameral national legislature composed of the House of Representatives, a lower house based on population; and the Senate, an upper house based on equal representation for each state.
-Substantial autonomy is given to states and several territories, with a political culture promoting liberty, equality, individualism, personal autonomy, and limited government.
+The U.S. national government is a presidential constitutional federal republic and liberal democracy with three separate branches: legislative, executive, and judicial.
+It has a bicameral national legislature composed of the House of Representatives (a lower house based on population) and the Senate (an upper house based on equal representation for each state).
+Federalism provides substantial autonomy to the 50 states.
+In addition, 574 Native tribes have sovereignty rights, with 326 reservations composing Indian country.
+American values are based on a democratic political tradition that draws its inspiration from the European Enlightenment movement.
+Since the 1850s, the Democratic and Republican parties have dominated American politics.

 1. 1